 While there may be a temporary hit, apartment communities who raise rents at the right time set themselves up for long-term success.
 That excess revenue can be used to create a residential experience that keeps their community attractive so when the market inevitably turns in the future, it will still be able to achieve a strong occupancy with tenants paying above market level rent.

 2. You're still spending a large portion of your marketing budget on an Internet Listing Service.

 There are many hidden costs behind utilizing an ILS.
 One big hidden cost is that the ILS bids on digital advertisements in your name, stealing more needed traffic (and visibility) from your community website to theirs, where your apartments are featured directly next to your 100 nearest competitors.
 You're both competing with yourself and nearly every other apartment community in your location.

 In order to have any chance of being prominently featured above the others, you may have to pay for a premium package that, consequently, locks you into months-long terms where you're left paying most of your marketing budget on an ILS even when your occupancy is stable.
 You may want to check what your cost per lease is with your ILS to gauge whether or not it's performing as you need it to.
 If it's pretty high, you may want to think about cutting it altogether and reallocate your marketing budget towards your best lease sources.

 Investing in your own digital ads is a better and more sustainable approach for when the market turns, because they give you needed flexibility with your budget.
-We wrote a digital ad ebook that explains the same strategy we use when managing millions of dollars worth of our clients' apartment ads each year.

 3. You hold vacant units for new residents longer than three weeks.